jenofdoom/summer-of-tech-angular-bootcamp/README.md

 ### Further functionality

-The todo application that this bootcamp is based on, over on [todomvc](http://todomvc.com/architecture-examples/angularjs/), is somewhat more sophisticated that our app as it currently stands.
+The todo application that this bootcamp is based on, over on [todomvc](http://todomvc.com/architecture-examples/angularjs/), is somewhat more sophisticated than our app as it currently stands.
 Go have a look at the functionality of that app and see if you can think about or even start building in some of those features.
-Note that you may have to alter some of your exisiting code as well - it's probably a good idea to do a commit of your working app (with git) before starting to build in new features.
+Note that you may have to alter some of your existing code as well - it's probably a good idea to do a commit of your working app (with git) before starting to build in new features.
 Here are some ideas for features to add:

 * Filters to change if you want to see all todos, only uncompleted todos, or only completed todos
-* A count of how many uncompleted todos are still outstnading at the bottom of the list
+* A count of how many uncompleted todos are still outstanding at the bottom of the list
 * A button that removes all todos that are marked as completed
 * The ability to edit a todo
 * The ability to mark a todo as 'urgent'